List of Minnesota Frost draft picks

 Taylor Heise was the first ever draft selection for Minnesota, taken first overall in 2023.

 The Minnesota Frost are a professional ice hockey team in the Professional Women's Hockey League (PWHL).
 Their first draft pick was Taylor Heise, selected first overall in the 2023 PWHL draft.
-The Frost have participated in three PWHL Drafts and have drafted 28 players.
+The Frost have participated in four PWHL Drafts and have drafted 34 players.